Node synchronization

 Full nodes can guarantee the latest state of the blockchain (and some older states).
 However, they can't serve the network with all data requests (for example, the balance of an account at an old block).

-You can run a full node using snap synchronization, checkpoint synchronization, or fast synchronization.
+Run a full node using snap synchronization.

 Archive nodes